-Ш Faculty Department Chairs
+Faculty Department Chairs

-6. History□ Effective Date: 12/03/2013 □ Revision Date: 05/28/2019

-Policy Title: Faculty Credentialing and Qualifications Policy
+Effective Date: 12/03/2013 Revision Date: 05/28/2019 Policy Title: Faculty Credentialing and Qualifications Policy

-Policy Owner: Interim Associate Dean, Institutional Effectiveness and Planning Responsible

-Responsible Office: Office for Institutional Effectiveness and Planning
+Policy Owner: Director of Institutional Effectiveness and Planning Responsible Office: Office for Institutional Effectiveness and Planning

 The purpose Faculty Credentialing and Qualifications Policy is to ensure faculty members appointed to work for North American University meet the minimum qualifications and guidelines prior to appointment.
 This policy will focus on credentialing methods used internally to mitigate any risks in appointing new faculty members to the University.